 Anusha’s experiences provide us with an important perspective as we contemplate ways to make STEM fields more inclusive.
 We asked Anusha what advice she had for parents and teachers to support young BIPOC students interested in STEM subjects.
 She said she asked many questions when she was younger—so many, in fact, that she was afraid she annoyed her parents and teachers.
 She thinks that “Losing curiosity is one of the saddest things about the standard way of growing up.
 And we shouldn’t lose that curiosity, we shouldn’t stop asking questions.”

 She encourages parents and teachers to give kids the opportunity to see scientists and participate in real science, for example, Explorer Classrooms, Skype a Scientist, and participating in science fairs or summer research programs.
 Anusha believes, “it’s even more important if they don’t want to go into STEM… keeping this mentality of questioning and curiosity regardless of their career path.”
 Anusha’s parting words carry truth and a call to action that the K-12 Education team stands by: “If people go outside and pay attention to insects and trees and how the leaves are shaped, and how the sun moves, and just have some curiosity about everything in the natural world, it will help tackle all kinds of problems that we face in society.”

 If you are interested in engaging your students in authentic scientific investigations, check out our Investigating Evidence curriculum.

-Thank you to Dr. Shankar for being willing to share her inspiring story, and to Cornell Lab student employee Victoria Varlack for conducting the interview and drafting this post!
+Thank you to Dr. Shankar for being willing to share her story, and to Cornell Lab student employee Victoria Varlack for conducting the interview and writing this post!